 Contra Costa County's transportation network provides safe and accessible options for walking, biking, and transit.
-If residents and workers are driving, they
+If residents and workers are driving, they are in zero-emission vehicles.

-TR-1: Improve the viability of walking, biking, zero-emission commuting, and using public transit for travel within, to, and from the county, \
+TR-1: Improve the viability of walking, biking, zero-emission commuting, and using public transit for travel within, to, and from the county. \